cjwallace/squote/README.md

 pip install -r requirements.txt
 ```

+There are additional native dependencies for FAISS: `libomp` and `libopenblas` must be available (see the FAISS repo for install instructions).
 All other commands should be run from within the virtual environment.

 A Makefile is provided to make things nice and easy.